Subscribe to updates

 Statement of Accounts, Audit and Annual Report for 2024-25

-Councillor Amanda De Ryk presented the Statement of Accounts for 2024-25, noting that the council was two months ahead of schedule compared to the previous year and well within the statutory deadline.
-She highlighted the efficiency of the council's accounts department and its strong financial sustainability, as well as the collaborative relationship with auditors KPMG.
+Councillor Amanda De Ryk presented the annual accounts for 2024-25, noting that they were presented two months earlier than the previous year and well within the statutory deadline.
+She highlighted the efficiency of the council's accounts and its strong financial sustainability, as well as the collaborative relationship with auditors KPMG.
 The accounts were presented to the Audit and Risk Committee on 11 November 2025, with no referrals made.
 KPMG expects to provide a clean audit opinion.
-Councillor De Ryk thanked David Austin, Catherine Nid, and their teams, as well as Councillor Eva Kessner and members of the Audit Committee for their diligent work.
-Councillor Kessner seconded the motion, echoing the thanks and emphasising the robust scrutiny process.
-Councillor Liam Shrivastava raised a question about a prior year adjustment to correct an error dating back to 2021-22, reversing £40.5 million incorrectly recorded as revenue contributions to capital outlay for the Building for Lewisham programme.
-He questioned why it took an internal review to uncover this error and if it demonstrated failings in financial controls and stewardship of the HRA.
-Councillor De Ryk responded that while the HRA work had been outstanding, detailed questions like this were welcome on the Audit Committee.
-The recommendations were agreed, with Councillor Tam abstaining and Councillor Shrivastava not voting.
+The report detailed that less than 5% of local authorities nationally had completed their audits, with only two London boroughs signed.
+For the audit of the main accounts, no significant control deficiencies were found, with only one new recommendation relating to IT controls.
+For the assessment of value for money, no significant weaknesses were identified, an improvement on the previous year.
+The audit of the accounts is substantially completed, with the signing of the accounts by KPMG expected on 3rd December.
+Councillor De Ryk thanked David Austin, Catherine Nid, their teams, and Councillor Eva Kestner and members of the Audit Committee for their diligent work.
+Councillor Kestner seconded the motion, echoing the thanks and highlighting the robust process ensuring financial clarity and openness.
+Councillor Liam Shrivastava raised a question regarding a prior year adjustment to correct an error dating back to 2021-22, reversing £40.5 million incorrectly recorded as revenue contributions to capital outlay for the Building for Lewisham programme.
+He questioned why it took an internal review so long to uncover this error and whether it indicated failings in financial controls and stewardship of the HRA.
+Councillor De Ryk responded that while she could not answer in detail at that moment, the work on the HRA in the last year had been outstanding, and welcomed Councillor Shrivastava to join the Audit Committee to ask such detailed questions.
+The recommendations were agreed.

 Motions